heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 also more complex to use and is meant for more advanced use cases (writing scalable servers for example).
 We will not cover it in this course.

+## Open and close a file

+When using the Java IO API, you need to open and close a file before and after reading or writing data.

+If you do not close the file properly, you might lose data or corrupt the file.

+In order to avoid the hassle of closing the file properly, you can use the `try-with-resources` statement.
+This statement will automatically close the file for you.

 ## Performance and buffering

 When reading and writing data, data can be read or written byte by byte or using